FACTBOX-Republicans vying to take on Obama in 2012

 MITT ROMNEY

-Romney, 64, who lost the nomination race to John McCain in 2008, has remained at or near the front of the pack among the Republican presidential hopefuls for most of the campaign.
+Frontrunner Romney, 64, who lost the nomination race to John McCain in 2008, has regained the lead in opinion polls as Texas Governor Rick Perry has stumbled.

+Romney raised about $18 million in the second quarter of 2011, more than four times as much as any other contender, in that period.
+Although he has not released his third quarter report, he is expected to have raised $12-15 million.

 Romney, who co-founded private equity firm Bain Capital, has touted his business experience as a way to attack Obama's handling of the struggling U.S. economy.
 Critics say he was a corporate raider who cut jobs.